pheidlauf/AeroBenchVV/README.md

 This benchmark was inspired by a real F-16 GCAS system that was recently developed by Lockheed Martin, NASA, and the Air Force Research Lab.
 As of the start of 2018, the system has been confirmed as saving six aircraft (~$25 million each) and seven lives.
 However, this academic benchmark code and recovery logic are in no way connected to the code or methodology used in the real thing.
 For more information on the real system, including a video of one of the 'confirmed saves', see [this article in Aviation Week](http://aviationweek.com/air-combat-safety/auto-gcas-saves-unconscious-f-16-pilot-declassified-usaf-footage).

 ## Feature Requests & Issues
 If you discover errors or incompatibilities within the code library, please let me know by submitting a New Issue on GitHub.
-Also, if you require the library to be reorganized for better integration with  your analysis tools and you believe that the changes would benefit most people, submit a feature request using the "Issues" tool.
+Also, if you require the library to be reorganized (architecture, inputs & outputs for different functions, etc.) for better integration with  your analysis tools and you believe that the changes would benefit most people, submit a feature request using the "Issues" tool.
 I may be able to integrate a fix in the master branch or help advise you on how to modify the library in a fork.

+You are also more than welcome to contribute to this benchmark project.
+The '''getAutopilotCommands''' function, for instance, could be improved by the addition of different autonomous maneuvers or architectures.
+Pull requests will allow me to integrate any contributions.

 ## Citations